www.dead-mans-hollow.com

 TRAIL SAFETY

-While visiting the Dead Man's Hollow nature preserve, it is every individual's responsibility and right to ensure their own safety and expect safe practice from other visitors.
+While visiting the Dead Man's Hollow conservation area, it is the individual's responsibility and right to ensure their own safety and expect safe practice from other visitors.
 Please follow the rules of the trails and use common sense.
 Exercise caution at all times.
-Visitors are strongly urged to take the necessary steps to prevent accidents or injuries and to act responsibly if an incident would occur.
+Visitors are strongly urged to take the necessary steps to prevent accidents or injuries and to act responsibly if an incident should occur.

-Presented here are a few general guidelines to ensure a safe and enjoyable visit to Dead Man's Hollow.
+Presented below are general guidelines to ensure a safe and enjoyable visit to Dead Man's Hollow.

 Inform Others Of Your Visit